 The village boasts an interesting church, unsurprisingly dedicated to St Edward, as well as, joy of joys, a wonderful model village depicting the whole place as it was in 1946, complete with a model of itself – which of course has a smaller model of itself…and so on.
 There’s a couple of pleasant places to eat and drink in Corfe, so at this point it’s worth mentioning that the Swanage Heritage Railway has a station there, enabling transportation from Wareham or Swanage under the magical power of a steam locomotive (until it’s replaced by a wind-powered version, of course).
 The Purbeck Way footpath runs through Corfe too, so you could arrive by train and walk back (or vice versa).
 Heading east, Purbeck Way joins the South West Coast Path and it’s a shortish hop from there to Old Harry’s Rocks at the start (or end) of the Jurassic Coast.
 And as that’s where we came in, it’s a convenient place to stop.

 Helpful links to more information have been included in this piece.
-You will also find inspiration from the Attraction Directory, which lists most of the places listed above, as well as by browsing articles tagged ‘south west’ on the website.
+You will also find inspiration from the Attraction Directory, which lists most of the places listed above, as well as by browsing articles categorised ‘south west’ on the website.